Episodes

 FCS Learning Channel

-Season 7, Episode 16
+Season 8, Episode 7

-For more information about University of Kentucky Recycling, visit:
+For more information about this topic:

 Kentucky Extension Offices